Botox Injection Treatments in Denver

 Our med spa specialists will be able to advise you about what you need to do next to get an anti-aging treatment.

-• Is Botox painful?
 Most people who undergo Botox don’t find the treatment to be painful.
 However, since we do use an injection to infuse the toxin in your skin, you may feel minor pin-pricks during the treatment.
 Anesthesia is not normally provided for Botox, but feel free to request our doctors for localized numbing if you have sensitive skin.

-• What are the risks associated with Botox injections?
-Botox does come with a few challenges and risks that are common to other dermatological procedures.
+Common to other dermatological procedures.
 After the treatment, you may experience the following symptoms:

 1. Pain in the treatment site.